GadgetAngel/BTT_SKR_13_14_14T_SD-DFU-Bootloader/README.md

-# Bootloader for Bigtreetech SKR 1.3, 1.4 and 1.4 TURBO
+# Bootloader for Bigtreetech SKR 1.3, 1.4 and 1.4 TURBO; and For ALL BigTreeTech's 3D Printer boards that I could find!

+## This repository can be downloaded as one large zip file from my google drive:

 This is a fork of https://github.com/triffid/LPC17xx-DFU-Bootloader

 Supports Bigtreetech SKR 1.3, SKR 1.4 and SKR 1.4 TURBO with the same binary.

-# Bootloader for Bigtreetech SKR (mini) E3 TURBO board
+# Bootloader for Bigtreetech SKR (mini) E3 TURBO board; and All BIGTREETECH boards.

 This is a fork of https://github.com/ardiehl/BTT_SKR_13_14_14T_SD-DFU-Bootloader